TolikPylypchuk/Matchmaker/docs/articles/results.md

  - `Bind` flat-maps the value of the result if it's present.
  - `Where` filters the result's value if it's present.
  - `Cast` casts the result's value to the specified type if it's present and can be cast to that type.
-Note that `null` values cannot be cast to any type, and if a successful result which contains a `null` value is cast to any type, you will get a failed result.
+Note that `null` values cannot be cast to a non-nullable value type, and if a successful result which contains a `null` value is cast to a non-nullable value type, you will get a failed result.
  - `Do` performs an action on the result's value if it's present and returns the result itself.

 Since there are the `Select` and `Where` extensions on `MatchResult<T>`, you can write them using C#'s query